son1nguyen/SJSU-Yahoo-Hackathon/README.md

 On top of that, our team is working on making the systems that we support self-healing.
 We'd like you to propose how you would make these systems self-healing throughout our infrastructure.

 Feel free to create any websites or mobile apps wherever you see the need.
+The attached file (final_alert_file.csv) is an example log file from our system.

 Have fun!